Frequently Asked Questions

 Yes, we provide moving and storage services at no cost.

-We do our best to help clients gather and transport their belongings, and usually will be able to move everything, but there are limits to how many vehicles and volunteers we can muster for a move.
+We do our best to help clients gather and transport their belongings and are usually able to move everything, but there are limits to how many vehicles and volunteers we can access for a move.
 We will do our best to meet the needs of the move with our available resources.

 We’re happy to help survivors of abuse get to safety.
 The best use of our resources tends to be when moving items, but we are open to helping clients who have no belongings.
 Contact your local chapter to start the discussion on how we can help.

 We are happy to transport pets who are accompanied by the client.
-We do expect you to be able to provide an appropriate pet carrier for transporting your pet, as we do not have access to pet carriers.
-Please be aware that not all shelters will allow pets, but we are partnered with a local pet fostering agency that we can connect you with if you are interested.
+Please be aware that not all shelters will allow pets, but we are partnered with local pet fostering agencies that we can connect you with if you are interested.

 For the safety of our volunteers and clients, we will not move:

-Depending on the perceived risk involved in a move, we will engage law enforcement to keep the peace during a move.
-However not all moves require police escort.
-On certain occasions, we’ll use our private security personnel instead, or no escort if the risk level is deemed as low.
+Depending on the perceived risk involved in a move, we may engage law enforcement to keep the peace during a move.
+However, not all moves require police escort.
+On certain occasions, private security personnel are more appropriate, or no escort if the risk level is deemed as low.
+Any decisions around involving law enforcement or security on a move are made in full collaboration with the client.

-You know someone who needs our help?
-Please contact info@sheltermovers.com to start the discussion on how we can help.
+Know someone who needs our help?
+Please contact info@sheltermovers.com to start the discussion.

 Referring Agencies

-Please head to our ‘Request a Move’ page to find the appropriate email for the region your client is located in and reach out to us, we will provide you with an Intake Form to fill out so we can process the move request.
+Please head to our ‘Refer a Client’ page to find the appropriate email for the region your client is located in and reach out to us, we will provide you with an Intake Form to fill out so we can process the move request.

 Yes, we have access to trauma-informed language interpreters who can support both over the phone or in-person on the day of the move.

-No. We serve all survivors of violence or abuse, regardless of faith, ethnicity, sexual orientation or gender identity.
-Clients must be referred to us by a shelter or social service agency.
+No. We serve all survivors referred to us because of violence or abuse, regardless of faith, ethnicity, sexual orientation, or gender identity.

-We ask that you include a range of dates of at least 3 move dates (a preferred date AND at least 2 alternate dates) when requesting our services We will try to accommodate your client’s preferred date, but due to multiple move requests and a limited amount of volunteers, we can’t guarantee that we’ll be able to provide that date.
+We ask that you include a range of dates of at least 3 move dates (a preferred date AND at least 2 alternate dates) when requesting our services.
+Although we cannot guarantee that we’ll be able to provide a specific date, we will do our best to accommodate your client’s preferred date.

 We can never guarantee a move date at the intake stage.
-Once we send the confirmation email stating that the intake is complete to you, the Move Coordinator will get in touch with the client and further discuss and confirm the move date (based on our volunteers’ availability).
+Once we send you a confirmation email stating that the intake is complete, a move planner will get in touch with the client to further discuss and confirm the move date.

 We encourage you to work with your client to gather all of the information needed to complete the intake form.
 You may submit a partially completed form, but we will eventually require the entire intake form to be completed in order to proceed to the next stage.

 We do not accept self-referrals.
 If a prospective client reaches out to your organization who is interested in using Shelter Movers, you or a staff member at your organization will need to submit an intake form as a referral.
 Please do not direct them to contact us directly.
-Unfortunately SM policy states that a client must be referred by an agency.
+Unfortunately, Shelter Movers policy states that a client must be referred by an agency.
 If a client calls us to self-refer we will redirect them back to you.

 Depending on the risk level, we may be able to have someone step in on the day of the move on behalf of the client.
 This may be their caseworker or a family member, for example.
-Once you’ve completed the intake process for your client’s move, the Move Coordinator will discuss this with your client.
+Once you’ve completed the intake process for your client’s move, the move planner will discuss this with your client.

 We’ll try our best!
 Because we’re volunteer powered it takes some time to recruit volunteers.
 On average, a move takes a minimum of a few days to coordinate and sometimes longer at the end/beginning of the month when we’re especially busy.
 We will prioritize moves based on urgency due to safety and based on referral order.
 The more notice you can provide for your client’s move the higher the chance is we can make it happen.